-Non-surgical, non-invasive aesthetic procedures work by causing controlled damage that jumpstarts tightening, skin rejuvenation or fat loss.
+Non-surgical, non-invasive aesthetic procedures work by causing controlled damage that jump-starts tightening, skin rejuvenation or weight loss.

 If you’ve got nagging flaws you want to fix but are hesitant to go under the knife, there’s no shortage of non-surgical options.
-Whether it’s fine lines, wrinkles, loose skin, or unwanted pockets of fat, doctors are making use of the latest scientific breakthroughs in non-invasive aesthetic treatments to help you reach your goals.
+Whether it’s fine lines, wrinkles, loose skin, or unwanted pockets of fat, doctors are making use of the latest scientific breakthroughs in non-invasive treatment options to help you reach your goals.

-If you’re looking to tighten tissue, radio frequency devices are a great solution to restore sagging skin.
+If you’re looking to tighten tissue, radiofrequency energy devices are a great solution to restore sagging skin.
 This energy penetrates the epidermis, causing collagen contraction and new collagen production, while leaving the skin’s outer layer undamaged.

 Liposonix is another ultrasound device, but this one is used to target and destroy fat cells.
 A single one-hour session can help sculpt away fat on areas like the love handles, bra bulges, thighs and more.